saifhaq/alma/examples/mnist/README.md

 Finally, we also provide an `--ipdb` argument, which throws one into an ipdb debugging session if and wherever an Exception occurs.
 See this
 [blog post](https://medium.com/@oscar-savolainen/my-favourite-python-snippets-794d5653af38) for
 more details on the ipdb sysexception hook.
+This will not work if one sets the `fail_with_error` argument, which is discussed later in section [Graceful or fast failure](#graceful-or-fast-failure), to False.

 One can of course also just pass in non-CLI arguments directly to the `benchmark_model` API.